-$$\frac{dR}{dk} - \frac{dC}{dk} + r_b \tag{24}$$
+$$\frac{dR}{dk} - \frac{dC}{dk} + r_b \tag{11}$$

-Note that this is exactly the same as the marginal effect of a rupee of bank loans on profits before interest, which we computed above to be 89%.
+Note that this is exactly the same as the marginal effect of a rupee of bank loans on profits before interest, which we computed above to be 105.5%.

-Several caveats are in order: First, we take the multiplier on the working capital constraint to be our measure of the marginal product of capital.
+Some caveats are in order: first, we take the multiplier on the working capital constraint to be our measure of the marginal product of capital.
 This is a natural choice, since it is what the owners of the firm would get if they save an extra rupee and put it into the firm.
 However there is no presumption that this money gets spent on capital goods.
 Second, the assumption that the entire working capital is always spent is quite strong.
 The loan in our particular setting is a credit line and the idea is that the firm draws on it as and when it needs money-it is an option rather than a fixed amount.
 The actual amount drawn on average over the year is likely to be less than the amount of the loan.
 This means that the physical marginal product of capital is probably higher than what we estimate.
-Third, the assumption that the inputs are supplied elastically is not necessary for this argument to go through - it simply slightly simplifies the notation and the algebra.

-6.2 Marginal product estimates and misallocation of capital
+6.2.
+Marginal product estimates and misallocation of capital

 The immediate efficiency implications of the marginal product estimates have to do with the margin between investors and savers.
 Savers who put their money in bank accounts or government securities were earning 10% or less during this period.
-On the other hand there were firms where that same money would have earned 89%.
+On the other hand, there were firms where that same money would have earned over 100%.
 This enormous wedge is clearly one measure of inefficiency.

 It does not directly tell us anything about the efficiency of the allocation of capital across firms in our sample (or similar firms in the economy), however.
 In principle they could all have the same marginal product.
 Nevertheless, there are some indirect suggestions of misallocation.
 First recall the fact, noted above, that the OLS estimates of the effect of an extra rupee of loans on profits is smaller than the Instrumental Variables estimate.
 This suggests that the marginal product of capital in the average firm is less than what it is in the firms that benefit from the policy change (which is also what our model predicts).
-Second, in Banerjee and Duflo (2005) we argue that the inverse of the Incremental Capital Output Ratio (ICOR) provides an upper bound on the marginal product of capital for the economy as a whole, and that number for

-India is 22%.
+Second, in Banerjee and Duflo (2005) we argue that the inverse of the Incremental Capital Output Ratio (ICOR) provides an upper bound on the marginal product of capital for the economy as a whole, and that number for India is 22%.
 A somewhat more formal approach to that question is taken by Caselli and Feyrer (2007) who estimate the marginal product of capital for a number of economies based on fitting an aggregate production function to country level data.
 Their results do not cover India, but for Sri Lanka their highest estimate is 19%.
-Comparing either of these numbers with the firm level estimate of 89%, it is clear that capital is more productive in these firms than in the economy as a whole, which indicates misallocation.
+Comparing either of these numbers with the firm level estimate of 105%, it is clear that capital is more productive in these firms than in the economy as a whole, which indicates misallocation.

-6.3 Returns to scale
+6.3.
+Returns to scale

-6.3.1 Estimating returns to scale
+6.3.1.
+Estimating returns to scale.
 Under some additional assumptions this evidence can also inform us about returns to scale in production.

 Assume that the production function takes the Leontief form (we choose units appropriately to get rid of the coefficients on individual goods):

-$$f(I_1, I_2, ...I_n) = A[min(I_1, I_2, ...I_n)]^{\theta}.$$ (25)
+$$f(I_1, I_2, ..., I_n) = A[min(I_1, I_2, ..., I_n)]^{\theta}.$$ (12)

-Total production is therefore given by
+Total production is therefore given by:

-$$A\left(\frac{k}{p}\right)^{\theta}.\tag{26}$$

-where
+$$A\left(\frac{k}{p}\right)^{\theta}.$$ (13)

+where,